kriskalb/flight-delay-prediction/README.md

 ## License
 This project is open-source.

-Feel free to replace "Your Name" in the Authors section with your name or the names of any collaborators.
+Feel free to replace "kriskalb" in the Authors section with your name or the names of any collaborators.
 You can also replace the GitHub repository URL with your project's URL.